iyal7/cybersecurity-portfolio/tryhackme-writeups/README.md

 and explain different areas of security.

 ### What I Learned
-- What cybersecurity is
+- What cybersecurity is.
-- Differences between defensive and offensive security
+- Differences between defensive and offensive security.
-- Why ethics are important in cybersecurity
+- Why ethics are important in cybersecurity.

 ### Tools Used
-- TryHackMe learning platform
+- TryHackMe learning platform.

 ### Reflection
 This room helped me understand the foundations of cybersecurity